Alphaopen/alphalogic_api3/docs/index.rst

-.. alphalogic_api documentation master file, created by sphinx-quickstart on Mon Aug 06 17:59:42 2018.
+.. alphalogic_api3 documentation master file, created by sphinx-quickstart on Mon Aug 06 17:59:42 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.